 Fortunately, Terra Linda Principal Katy Dunlap is supportive of student activism, though the administration is legally obligated to maintain a neutral stance regarding polarizing issues such as gun control.
 In a recent memo to teachers (available on Terra Linda’s website, https://terralinda.srcs.org/), Dunlap advocates for student’s rights, specifically stating “While we do not condone students missing class, we do support their First Amendment rights to free speech and to assemble.”
 She emphasizes the movement’s relevance and capability to be used as an opportunity to educate about civic protest and engagement and clarifies the protocol teachers and administration should follow during the walk out.

-Terra Linda’s feminism club is attending the event and plans to promote and help students pre-register and register to vote, encouraging students not only to protest policies but to actively participate in democracy by voting.
+Terra Linda’s feminism club attended the event to promote and help students pre-register and register to vote, encouraging students not only to protest policies but to actively participate in democracy by voting.
+Due to their efforts, 135 more Terra Linda students are now pre-registered and registered to vote!
+The feminist club is continuing to promote this proactive measure by visiting classrooms with voter registration forms.

-Across the entire nation, students walking out on March 14th show not only their solidarity with Parkland victims, but their refusal to watch silently as recurring mass shootings rip through American schools and communities like wildfire.
-Despite the politics surrounding gun control and regulation, students come together and demand dialogue, hoping to succeed where previous generations have failed: changing culture and rewriting legislation to assure school safety by ending the proliferation of assault-style weapons and school shootings.
+Across the entire nation, students who walked out on March 14th show not only their solidarity with Parkland victims, but their refusal to watch silently as recurring mass shootings rip through American schools and communities like wildfire.
+Despite the politics surrounding gun control and regulation, students are coming together and demand dialogue, hoping to succeed where previous generations have failed: changing culture and rewriting legislation to assure school safety by ending the proliferation of assault-style weapons and school shootings.